-IN A PERIOD WHEN the European integration process seems to be threaten by external factors, my thoughts go back in the Ancient ages when the integrity of the Roman Empire seemed to be dissolved also by external forces.
-Then there were two main enemies: Barbarians invasion and attacks of other actors.
+In a period when the European integration process seems to be threaten by external factors, my thoughts go back in the Ancient age when the integrity of the Roman Empire seemed to be dissolve also by external forces.
+Then there were two main enemies: Barbarians invasion and attacks of others actors.
 Institutional and social establishments were threatened along with commercial networks.

-In another confusing period, in interwar attacks that Nazi politics carried out against the liberal democracies of Europe, the German-Jewish writer Lion Feuchtwanger wrote his famous romantic novel Spanish Ballade.
+In another confusing period, in interwar attacks that Nazi politics carried out against the liberal democracies of Europe, the German novelist Lion Feuchtwanger wrote his famous romantic novel Spanish Ballade.
 In its preamble, the author sketched another image of the Dark Ages in Al-Andalus or Muslim Spain.
 It was about an Iberian world in which three different cultures seemed to interfere: Christian, Jewish, and Islamic.
 This world where the German novelist introduced his characters was dated, more specifically, in the 8th century.
-(Feuchtwanger 1966).
-At that point, it was increasingly clear to any contemporary that hoping for a return to 'the old good times' of the Roman Empire was an illusion.
+At that point, it was increasingly clear to any contemporary that hoping for a return of the Roman Empire to the past was an illusion.
 Probably, the elders lurked their children with stories about the legends of heroic Roman legionnaires.